Characterization of Ergodic Measures of Maximal Entropy for Topologically Transitive Partially Hyperbolic Diffeomorphisms with compact center leaves: Statement of results

-\end{theorem} Before proving the above theorem, we will prove the following key result characterizing the support of maximum entropy measures with zero central Lyapunov exponent. \begin{theorem} Let $f\in \phc^{2}(\mathbb{T}^{3})$.
+Before proceeding to the proof of the above theorem, we present the following key result, which provides a characterization of the support of maximal entropy measures with zero central Lyapunov exponent. \begin{theorem} Let $f\in \phc^{2}(\mathbb{T}^{3})$.
 If $f$ admits a measure of maximal entropy $\mu$ with zero central Lyapunov exponent, $\lambda_c(\mu)=0$, then \begin{itemize} \item[(1)] $\text{supp}(\mu)=\mathbb{T}^{3}$, or \item[(2)] the support of $\mu$ contains a periodic $su$-torus. \end{itemize} \end{theorem} It is known that every hyperbolic homeomorphism on $\mathbb{T}^{2}$ admits a unique measure of maximal entropy.
 Therefore, if $\mathbb{T}^{2}_{su}$ is a periodic $su$-torus for $f\in \phc^{2}(\mathbb{T}^{3})$, it is easy to see that $f|_{\mathcal{O}(\mathbb{T}^{2}_{su})}$ admits a unique measure of maximal entropy.
 We say that $\mathbb{T}^{2}_{su}$ is a transversely hyperbolic $su$-torus if $\mathbb{T}^{2}_{su}$ is periodic, and its unique measure of maximal entropy has a central Lyapunov exponent different from zero, that is,